James T. Morton: h-index, Total Citations, and Citation Map

 About James T. Morton's research

-Their most-cited work, “Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2” (2019), has accumulated 25,920 citations.
-Other influential works include “A communal catalogue reveals Earth’s multiscale microbial diversity” (2017) with 3,107 citations and “Best practices for analysing microbiomes” (2018) with 2,236 citations.
+Their most-cited work, “Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2” (2019), has accumulated 27,343 citations.
+Other influential works include “Reproducible, interactive, scalable and extensible microbiome data science using QIIME 2” (2019) with 26,854 citations and “A communal catalogue reveals Earth’s multiscale microbial diversity” (2017) with 3,210 citations.